IBM/cp4d-deployment/aws/README.md

-# Cloud Pak for Data 3.0 on AWS
+# Cloud Pak for Data 3.5 on OCP 4.5 on AWS

 ## Deployment Topology